andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/activation.png" />

 #### More activations
-There are newer, experimental variants of the relu: Leaky ReLu (sovlves the dead relu issue) Elu (exponential relu), and MaxOut.
+There are newer, experimental variants of the relu: Leaky ReLu (solves the dead relu issue) Elu (exponential relu), and MaxOut.

 #### Softmax
 The [softmax function](https://en.wikipedia.org/wiki/Softmax_function) is often used as the model's final output activation function.
 Softmax is used for modeling probability distributions for multiclass classification where outputs are mutually exclusive (MNIST is an example).